abilandz/PH8124/Lecture_7/Lecture_7.md

   44   440
   ```

 In each case, we got a different result.
-Within double quotes, the content of variables is referenced with the special character ```$``` , and the exact number of empty characters is preserved.
+Within double quotes, the content of variables is obtained with the special character ```$```, and the exact number of empty characters is preserved.

 The special meaning of the following special characters or constructs are preserved within weak quotes ```"..."```: